 As the years pass and your life changes, you might notice some new additions to (or subtractions from) your daily routine.
 From the start of menopause to dealing with an empty nest, many transitional moments are coming your way.
 Every woman has had to go through what you’re going through or will have to go through it, and there is plenty of support and advice out there to guide you on your journey.
 Read on here to rediscover yourself with gray hair and gather some tips to help you feel good inside and out!

 For most women, menopause begins in their late 40s or early 50s.
-You’ll realize that this is something you’re going to be experiencing for a few years and you should prepare yourself for everything from mood swings and night sweats to general irritability and tiredness.
-There are even women who find they’re at a higher risk for dangerous diseases such as heart disease, diabetes, obesity, and osteoporosis.
+You’ll realize that this is something you’re going to be experiencing for a few years, and you should prepare yourself for everything from mood swings and night sweats to general irritability and tiredness.
+There are even women who find they’re at a higher risk for dangerous conditions such as heart disease, diabetes, obesity, and osteoporosis.

 Making sure you stay healthy during this transitionary period of your life is key.
 Whether you’re dealing with hot flashes, vaginal dryness, migraines, or any other symptoms associated with menopause, there are several simple steps you can take and lifestyle changes you can make to pre-empt symptoms or deal with them quickly.